AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-batch.md

 ## Prerequisites {#prerequisites}

-To use the Magnite destinations in the Adobe Experience Platform, you must first have a Magnite Streaming account.
+To use the Magnite destinations in Adobe Experience Platform, you must first have a Magnite Streaming account.
 If you have a [!DNL Magnite Streaming] account, please reach out to your [!DNL Magnite] account manager to be provided credentials to access [!DNL Magnite's] destinations.
 If you do not have a [!DNL Magnite Streaming] account, please reach out to adobe-tech@magnite.com

-## Supported Identities {#supported-identities}
+## Supported identities {#supported-identities}

 The Magnite Streaming: Batch destination can receive *any* identity sources from the Adobe CDP.
 Currently, this destination has three Target Identity fields for you to map to.